 Select a lesson or approach that works for you in your classroom.
 Explain its usefulness and make an argument that it increases a student's critical thinking skills in particular ways.
-You will present this lesson on Friday morning (5-7 minutes).
+You will present this lesson to a breakout group of 6-8 teachers on the final day of class.

-- Submit to the instructor TWO (2) additional new lessons that clearly meet the objectives of the AP Language and Composition course (20% of final grade). - 1.
+- Submit to the instructor a unit plan that contains TWO lessons outlined in the format below.
+The unit plan format will be supplied to you on the first day and is part of the College Board requirement for the APSI (20% of final grade). - 1.
 Lesson Plan Title - 2.
 Specific AP Objectives-What Will the Student Be Able to Do After Your Lesson - 3.
 Required Materials - 4.
-Step-By-Step Procedures (Include ALL Handouts) - 5.
+Step-By-Step Procedures (Include Handouts) - 5.
 How Will You Know if the Student Has Learned Anything? - 6.
-How Will You Remediate? - Annotate one AP English and Composition Multiple Choice Exam (20% of final grade).
+How Will You Remediate? - Write strategy statements for passages from existing AP English Language and Composition Multiple Choice Exams (20% of final grade).

-You should follow the format of the 1991 exam that I will provide you in Word®.
+You should follow the format of the 1991 exam that I will provide you in Word[®].
+I have done the first 17 questions.

-- Submit an essay of 750-1000 words that articulates the four skills or habits of mind your course will feature, with thoughtful descriptions of how your content will be used to teach these core skills (30% of final grade). - Class participation: Actively engage with the information and approaches presented, work constructively in small-group activities, ask questions as needed for clarification (20% of final grade).
+- Submit an essay of 500-750 words that articulates the four skills or habits of mind your course will feature, with thoughtful descriptions of how your content will be used to teach these core skills (30% of final grade). - Class participation: Actively engage with the information and approaches presented, work constructively in small-group activities, ask questions as needed for clarification (20% of final grade).

-Due Date: All assignments must be submitted no later than two weeks after the last day of class.
-The instructor will make it clear during the week how and where to submit final work.
+Due Date: All assignments must be submitted no later than two weeks after the class ends.
+You should use kbh.howard@gmail.com for your submission.